 Funds are raised currently from sales, donations and corporate sponsorship.
-The current budget stands at over £10,000 per annum and the Club welcomes applications for conservation awards from individuals or institutions up to maximum of £2000.
-The total funds made available for conservation projects stands at over £200,000 since the beginning of the programme.
+The current budget stands at approximately £35,000 per annum and the Club welcomes applications for Conservation Awards from individuals or institutions up to maximum of £3,000.
+A smaller number of Expedition Awards up to a maximum of £5,000 are made each year for projects outside the applicant’s home country.
+The total funds made available for conservation projects stands at £400,000 since the beginning of the programme.

 The Club has a line of branded merchandise which is sold at meetings and some via its website.
 The items include T-shirts, mugs, back issues of bulletins and trip reports.
 All profits from these sales go towards the Club conservation fund.
 In addition, the Club has an arrangement with WildSounds whereby donations are received for items sold via the Club website and at meetings.

 The Club has representatives in 47 countries.
 The major role of the representatives is to recruit new members; to publicise the Club at meetings and events in their country of residence; to set up and manage schemes to enable their fellow nationals to pay subscriptions in local currency; to organise meetings and excursions for locally-resident Club members; and to market Club merchandise and publications.

 The Club holds a UK Meeting and Annual General Meeting in the first quarter of each year attended by between 50 and 100 people.
 The UK Meeting includes presentations on topics of interest such as migration, birding in countries and latest species information.